mikegratton/dim/README.md

 * `Angle atan2(double const& x, double const& y)`
 * `template<class Q> Angle atan2(Q const& x, Q const& y)`

-Note the actual definition of the last is slightly different so that it is only available if Q is a quantity.

 ### Understanding Errors

-Dim uses static assertions to improve most compile errors.
+Dim uses static assertions to improve the legibility of most compile errors.
 As Dim is a template library, there's a lot of "angry template error" messages to wade through, but you should be able to find a more helpful error in the spew, such as
 ```
 ... error: static assertion failed: Length dimensions do not match.
 ```